Comparisons25 Jul 2026 · 8 min read

 Runna is popular and well-made, but not built for everyone.
 A fair comparison of Runna, Coach Fartlek, static plans, and ChatGPT — and who each one suits.

-• You already use Intervals.icu and want the coach to read that data.
+Some already use Intervals.icu and want the coach to read that data instead of building up a fresh history from scratch.

 What Runna does well

-If you want a well-designed, easy-to-follow plan and like pace guidance straight on your watch, Runna is a strong choice.
+If you want a well-designed plan and pace guidance on your wrist, there aren't many reasons to look elsewhere.

-• It's plan-led, not dialogue-led.
-You get a plan and follow it.
-If you want to change something, that's largely on you.
+Runna is plan-led.
+You get a schedule and you follow it.
+If something needs changing, that's largely on you.

 Runna compared with the alternatives